kmichailidou/basicProjects/airbnb/README.md

 - Availability and reviews
 - Analysing trends over time-based on the last review

-Additionally, I created two machine learning models, in which Decision Tree Regressor has the best accuracy.
+Additionally, I created a Decision Tree Regressor model that has an accuracy of 96%.